GoldTec/GoldTec/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm GoldTec and this is my profile.
-Currently i'm testing features and i'm learning to use git and learning some programming languages and learning web developping.
+Currently i'm testing features and i'm learning to use git, some programming languages and learning web developping.
 Wish me luck.
 It's a long way to go.
 I'm not going to work in these domains, I just want to learn them as a hobby and passion.

 If you want to reach me then you can find me on discord: GoldTec#7488.